How to Measure for Roman Shades?

 1. Calculate the Curtain Panel Length

-Panel Length = Desired curtain top height to the floor + Bottom length
+Panel Length = Desired top height to floor + Bottom finish length

 2. Ripple Fold

-Panel Length = Distance from the bottom of the track to the floor + Bottom length
+Panel Length = Track bottom to floor distance + Bottom finish length

-- Kiss the Floor: No adjustment needed (0)
+Kiss the Floor: No adjustment – panel meets floor exactly